-SYDNEY ALLEN-ASH is a strategist, writer, and podcaster.
+SYDNEY ALLEN-ASH is a strategist and writer.
 Her practice is grounded in deep research and interdisciplinary collaboration.
 She likes working upstream, at the beginning of new initiatives, and is adept at steering major projects with many stakeholders from idea to execution.

 Born outside of Toronto, Sydney studied Fashion Communication at Ryerson University.
 She joined Virtue, Vice Media Group’s creative agency, in 2016 as a social strategist managing a major telecom client.
 She grew quickly into a cultural strategist role where she was tasked with helping brands authentically and sustainably engage with communities.
 In 2019, she relocated to Vice’s New York City headquarters, where she led an effort to define Vice’s values for the first time in its 30-year history, redesigned the company’s onboarding protocols, led the development of Vice Media Group's first company website, and oversaw the development of an internal app designed to keep their global workforce connected to one another, to management, and to the work they produced together.